National Real Time Prescription Monitoring (RTPM)

-Prescribers and pharmacists will receive a notification and alerts when they prescribe or dispense controlled medicines.
+Prescribers and dispensers receive notifications and alerts when they prescribe or dispense controlled medicines.
 Individual state and territory legislation sets the criteria for controlled medicines for each jurisdiction.

 The RTPM system consists of two components:

-- A National Data Exchange (NDE).
-This captures information from state and territory regulatory systems, prescribing and dispensing software, and a range of external data sources.
+- A National Data Exchange (NDE), which captures information from state and territory regulatory systems, prescribing and dispensing software, and a range of external data sources.

-- Regulatory systems within each state or territory.
-These manage the authorities or permits for controlled medicines in each state and territory.
+- Regulatory systems within each state or territory, which manage the authorities or permits for controlled medicines in each state and territory.

-We developed and released the NDE in December 2018.
-We are now working with states and territories to help them integrate the NDE with their regulatory systems.
+The NDE was developed and released in December 2018.
+Work with states and territories is continuing to integrate the NDE into their regulatory systems.